dmarkrollins/sequent/README.md

 <img src="/src/private/tools.jpg" width="125">

-- Sort - sort the retro board by votes descending
+- Sort - sort the retro board by votes descending - so the most important ones (highest votes) are on top
-- Freeze - toggle allowing new retro items to be created
+- Freeze - toggle allowing new retro items to be created - you might want to stop new entries after some arbitrary number of minutes to have the team switch focus to voting and discussion.
-- Show Completed - toggle showing completed items
+- Show Completed - toggle whether completed retro items show on the retro board.
-- Archive Retro - archive an open retro so next time you start with a clean slate
+- Archive Retro - archive an open retro so next time you start with a clean slate.
-- View Archives - view previously archived retros
+- View Archives - view previously archived retros.
-- Preferences - Sequent customization options - see customizing sequent
+- Preferences - Sequent customization options - see _Customizing Sequent_ below.
-- Share Sequent - send a link to your installation to someone via email
+- Share Sequent - share Sequent goodness with someone you know via email.

 ### Archiving Retros